openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

         ;

-An expression represents the condition, and if it is successfully evaluated as *true*, then statement1 is executed; otherwise, statement2 is executed (if provided).
-A compile-time error occurs unless the type of the expression is *boolean*.
+An expression represents the condition, and if it is successfully evaluated as *true*, then *statement1* is executed; otherwise, *statement2* is executed (if provided).
+A compile-time error occurs unless the expression type is *boolean*.

 Any ``else`` matches the first ``if`` of an ``if`` statement.